-Robustness, performand sustainability

-that maintain and protect the "single version of the truth" and provide a robust and resilient means of access to that from authorised health and social care professionals wherever they are in the system.
+Robustness, performand sustainability Strongly controlled national platforms that maintain and protect the "single version of the truth" and provide a robust and resilient means of access to that from authorised health and social care professionals wherever they are in the system.
 This set of components should be highly reliable, provide the necessary performance, throughout and scalability required of national infrastructure and not fail.